-Initsfirstyear (2006) largely through the marketing efforts of The British Asparagus Growers Association the festival attracted a lot of media interest and also many visitors to our area, as well as increasing the awareness of this amazing British vegetable.
+In 2006, its first year, the festival attracted a lot of media interest and also many visitors to our area largely through the marketing efforts of The British Asparagus Growers Association.

-Plansforthe 2007 festival progressed well, with festival friend and local celebrity Mr Henry Sandon MBE (BBC Antiques Roadshow) opening the event.
+Plans for the 2007 festival progressed well, with festival friend and local celebrity Mr Henry Sandon MBE from BBC Antiques Roadshow opening the event.
 Celebrity chef Rachel Green became the face of the campaign and even attended the festival doing cookery demonstrations.

-Interestingly, during the promotion of the 2007 event the Vale Asparagus Festival was being promoted by the media as "The British Asparagus Festival" and has been known by this name ever since.
+During the promotion of the 2007 event the Vale Asparagus Festival was being promoted by the media as "The British Asparagus Festival" and has been known by this name ever since.
 During this time, the festival was communicating with the Stockton Asparagus Festival in California - who were very interested in The Vale's new venture.
 This was particularly exciting considering their festival is an enormous event worth many thousands of dollars to their local economy.